pores

 I faced this issue a few months ago.
 I was looking in the mirror and realized that my pores looked huge!
 At first, I thought it was because I was using a magnifying mirror.
 Nope.
 They looked enormous in a standard mirror as well.
-I even asked my son if he could see my pores, and he could.
-Which ultimately led to the question why are my pores big?
+This ultimately led to the question why are my pores big?

 What Are Pores

-To understand why you have enlarged pores, you have to understand exactly what pores are.
+To understand why you have enlarged pores, you must understand precisely what they are.
 These are tiny openings in the skin.
 Often, they are connected to hair follicles.

-Their primary jobs are to release sweat and oil.
-Pores are designed to cleanse themselves.
-However, when we’re cramming makeup into them daily, they are going to need some help in that area.
+Their primary job is to release sweat and oil.
+They are designed to cleanse themselves.
+However, when we cram makeup into them daily, they will need some help.

 Enlarged Pores Causes

-There are several factors that contribute to the size of your pores.
-Taking a good look at your family, how long you have had enlarged pores and the health of your skin can help you determine what is causing enlarged pores.
+Several factors contribute to the size of your pores.
+Taking a good look at your family, how long you have had enlarged pores, and the health of your skin can help you determine what is causing enlarged pores.

 Genetics